Don’t Make Any Sudden Moves: U.S. Trade Policy 2025

 What to plan for in 2025?

 Don’t make any sudden moves: If there’s a lesson to be gleaned from Trump’s first term, it’s that trade policy – like all other policies – are fluid and can mold and shift based on how other countries (and Congress) responds.
 In some cases, the imposition of tariffs may be future-dated, allowing businesses to prepare; in others they could be gradually phased in over an extended period.
-The key is to ensure you supply chain is nimble enough to shift and scale production when necessary, and that your revenue and pricing models have sufficient elasticity to adapt to new supply chain costs (which won’t be limited to tariffs alone).
+The key is to ensure your supply chain is nimble enough to shift and scale production when necessary, and that your revenue and pricing models have sufficient elasticity to adapt to new supply chain costs (which won’t be limited to tariffs alone).

 Plan for higher freight rates and less capacity: In the event the threat of tariffs becomes real, precedent suggest high-volume importers in the U.S. will begin stockpiling goods stateside.
 That trend creates a dearth of capacity in the freight market, which immediately translates to higher ocean and air freight rates in the short term.
 It also translates into higher land freight rates as companies work to distribute their stockpiled goods across distribution centers.